alexandrabschwartz/code-sparse-solver/README.md

 ## relaxationSPARSE_scholtes, relaxationSPARSE_steffensen, relaxationSPARSE_schwartz, relaxationSPARSE_kadrani

-This function takes two vectors and a relaxation parameter as input an evaulates the relaxation function.
-The relaxation functions are called after one of the authors of the initial papers:
+These functions take two vectors and a relaxation parameter as input and evaulate the relaxation function.
+The relaxation functions are called after one of the authors of the respective initial papers:
 * S. Scholtes: *Convergence properties of a regularization scheme for mathematical programs with complementarity constraints*, SIAM J. Optim.
 11, 918–936, 2001
 * S. Steffensen and M. Ulbrich: *A new regularization scheme for mathematical programs with equilibrium constraints*, SIAM J. Optim.
 20, 2504–2539, 2010
 * C. Kanzow and A. Schwartz: *A new regularization method for mathematical programs with complementarity constraints with strong convergence properties*, SIAM J. Optim.
 23, 770–798, 2013